USwampertor/OmniverseCPP/docs/OVERVIEW.md

 ## Nvidia Omniverse™ Connect

+Applications and extensions that are able to connect to the Nucleus DB and Omniverse are what Nvidia defines

 _You can find more information on Nvidia Omniverse™ Connect in the official page **[HERE](https://docs.omniverse.nvidia.com/con_connect/con_connect/overview.html)**_

 ## Pixar USD